 Like with any new skill, start simple.

 Step 1: Choose how you’re going to track.
-There are many different apps you can use – Clue and Flo are very popular options – or you can use simple pen and paper.
+There are many different apps you can use – Clue and Flo are very popular options (Stardust is my personal fave)- or you can use simple pen and paper.
 Remember, this is between you and your body and you can keep it as simple or complicated as you’d like, so don’t get too into the weeds on this step – just go with one and you can always change it later.

 Step 3: Begin to pay attention to your body around the next big event of your cycle- ovulation.
 Ovulation typically occurs about two weeks after your period starts (~day 14 of the cycle).
 (P.S. a lot of women don’t know this, but the 3-5 days window surrounding ovulation is actually the only part of the cycle where you can conceive so it’s important to know when this is if you are trying to get pregnant, or actively trying to avoid pregnancy.)